sciZer0/newdiscoveries/a/README.md

 2.9.
 New Formula for Kinetic Energy;<br>
 2.10.
 New Formula for Potential Energy;<br>
 2.11.
 New Formula for Power.<br>

 ### DISCOVERY #3
+<i>NEW SORT OF ENERGY THAT WE CAN TAKE OUT</i>

+3.1.
+Discovering of Energy Disbalance
+3.2.
+Discovering of New Energy & New Ability of Magnets;<br>
+3.3.
+New-Generation Generator of Electrical Energy.<br>

+### DISCOVERY #3
 <i>NEW LAW OF CONSEVATION OF ENERGY & FREE CLEAN ENERGY</i>